nicolasard/personalStuff/Kapacitor.md

-#### Kapacitor
+#Kapacitor
 "Kapacitor is an open source data processing framework that makes it easy to create alerts, run ETL jobs and detect anomalies.
-Kapacitor is the final piece of the TICK stack." from https://docs.influxdata.com/kapacitor/v1.5/
+Kapacitor is the final piece of the TICK stack." from https://docs.influxdata.com/kapacitor/v1.5/ also a good introduction can be found here https://youtu.be/lfNcYG0bMhU

 https://docs.influxdata.com/kapacitor/v1.5/introduction/getting-started/

+Also it's interesting to checkout the repository https://github.com/influxdata/kapacitor

+Kapacitor have many integrations, SMTP (mailing), slack, telegram, pagerduty, etc. At my sandbox servers I'm using SMTP and the free acount of pagerduty that allows you up to 5 users oncall.

+Creating your tick script, the tick script is where you write the logic of your alert or ETL.
+It's composed of "Nodes" (https://docs.influxdata.com/kapacitor/v1.5/nodes/) that are joined via pipes (|).
+The first node is always batch or stream.

 To load a alert from a tick file
 ```